-Amanda Fama is a 25-year-old singer-songwriter from New Jersey currently living in Brooklyn, New York.
-She has a passion for songwriting and excels in the acoustic pop/ folk genre.
+Amanda Fama is a singer-songwriter from New Jersey.
+She has a passion for songwriting and excels in the acoustic pop/ folk and country genres.
 With meaningful lyrics, she provides her listeners with a storytelling experience enhanced by unforgettable melodies and catchy instrumentation.

 Amanda's dad taught her how to play guitar when she was 12 years old, and she hasn't put it down since.
 While growing up, she performed in multiple talent shows, open mic nights, acoustic showcases and fundraisers throughout the Tri-state area, and continues to play music in various venues throughout New York City.